giovanniboscu/continuous-section-field/docs/model/geometric_material_decomposition.md

 This works fine for uniform sections with a single material.
 It breaks down as soon as you have multiple materials, a tapered geometry, localised degradation, or any combination of these.

-CSF handles the general case by splitting the section into zones, each with its own independent weight law $w_i(z)$:
+CSF handles the general case by splitting the section into zones, each with its own independent weight law $w_i(z)$ for axial and bending properties, and shear weight law $\kappa_i(z)$ for shear properties:

 $$P(z) = \sum_i w_i(z) \cdot \iint_{\Omega_i(z)} f(x, y, z) \, dA$$